LeftPress PA Training Handbook

 - PA stands and speakers.
 Work out beforehand how many horn speakers (TOAs) will be required.
 Note that either the (CS Power Column) or Chiayo Challenger 1000 will always be required to power the other horn speakers.
 See Table – Capacity of PA to estimate number of horns needed.

 - Leads.
 Long leads for each speaker.
-Count the number of horns and make sure you have the same number of leads.
+Count the number of horns and make sure you have the right number of leads and connector boxes.

 - Will auxiliary power be needed for musos amps?